asternberg/RoughGo/README.md

 ## Dependencies
 Locra using the chrome dev toolkit behind the scenes.
 This will require having chrome installed and granting the appropriate permissions during runtime.

-## There is no website? not way to play against each other?
+## There is no website? no way to play against each other?
 Yeap.
 This is a pure visual represntation of a go board.
 You can share this over a video chat and play the game as you would in person.
 The baduk library includes features such as taking pieces, scoring, encoding, and the SVG rendering.
-Roughgo was meant as a way to turn that library into a working game with minimal effort.
+RoughGo was meant as a way to turn that library into a working game with minimal effort.